IBazylchuk/schema_plus/README.md

     class UncommentedPost < ActiveRecord::Base
     end

+### Materialized Views

+SchemaPlus provides support for creating and dropping materialized views.
+In a migration, a materialized view can be created using a rails relation or literal sql:

+    create_materialized_view :posts_commented_by_staff,  Post.joins(comment: user).where(users: {role: 'staff'}).uniq
+    create_materialized_view :uncommented_posts,        "SELECT * FROM posts LEFT OUTER JOIN comments ON comments.post_id = posts.id WHERE comments.id IS NULL"

+And can be dropped:

+    drop_materialized_view :posts_commented_by_staff
+    drop_ materialized_view :uncommented_posts

+ActiveRecord works with materialized views the same as with ordinary tables.
+That is, for the above materialized views you can define

+    class PostCommentedByStaff < ActiveRecord::Base
+      table_name = "posts_commented_by_staff"
+    end

+    class UncommentedPost < ActiveRecord::Base
+    end

 ### Column Defaults: Expressions

 SchemaPlus allows defaults to be set using expressions or constant values: